 The 2012 screening featured the documentary "I Remember Barbra," about Barbra Streisand, which was very enthusiastically received by the audience and we were fortunate to have the film's director, Kevin Burns present to discuss his insightful documentary.

 Events that the Brooklyn Film & Arts Festival has presented have included following:

 Conference on Brooklyn films titled "The Streets of Brooklyn on Film" in partnership with Long Island University's Media Arts Department, held on May 30th, 2009.
 Speakers at this event included Prof. Larry Banks, Prof Michael Hittman, Prof Joe Dorinson, Prof. Ed Guerrero and Special Guest Speaker Sol Yurick, author of "The Warriors."

 Since 2011 the Brooklyn Film & Arts Festival has presented several Brooklyn authors reading from their work at St. Francis College for the Brooklyn Non-Fiction Prize programs.
 Speakers for these Brooklyn literature programs have included authors Tao Lin, Tim McLoughlin, Nelson George, Prof. Ian Maloney and Evan Hughes.

-In 2011 the Brooklyn Film & Arts Festival established the Brooklyn Non-Fiction Prize which has been awarded to Naima Coster in 2011 and Christine Benvenuto in 2012, Cherry Lou Sy in 2013, Jeanine DeHoney in 2014, Clifford Genece in 2015, Yesenia Flores Diaz in 2016, and Keith Haymes in 2017 and Mark P. Cohen in 2018, Gregg Williard in 2019 and David St. John Mills won the 2020 competition.
+In 2011 the Brooklyn Film & Arts Festival established the Brooklyn Non-Fiction Prize which has been awarded to Naima Coster in 2011 and Christine Benvenuto in 2012, Cherry Lou Sy in 2013, Jeanine DeHoney in 2014, Clifford Genece in 2015, Yesenia Flores Diaz in 2016, Keith Haymes in 2017 and Mark P. Cohen in 2018, Gregg Williard in 2019 and David St. John Mills won the 2020 competition.

 Main page- www.FilmBrooklyn.org